extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

     However, sometimes port forwarding may not work due to [NATs][nat], your ISP blocking ports, or firewalls.

-    Therefore, a better solution is to use a peer-to-peer VPN provider, which utilize [NAT traversal][nat-traversal] techniques such as [UDP hole punching][udp-hole-punching] to connect to hosts behind NATs/firewalls.
+    Therefore, a better solution is to use a peer-to-peer VPN provider, which utilizes [NAT traversal][nat-traversal] techniques such as [UDP hole punching][udp-hole-punching] to connect to hosts behind NATs/firewalls.

-    - [ZeroTier][zerotier]: partially open-source, freemium
+    - [Tailscale][tailscale]: Windows, Linux and Android clients.
+Easiest to setup.
-    - [Tailscale][tailscale]: partially open-source, freemium
+    - [ZeroTier][zerotier]: Similar to Tailscale
     - [Nebula][nebula]: open-source
     - [Netmaker][netmaker]: open-source, [claims to be the fastest][netmaker-claim]

-    Overhead is minimal, as these tools connect directly if possible, using a relay only as a backup.
+    Latency is minimal, as these tools connect directly if possible, using a relay only as a backup.

-[ZeroTier][zerotier] is one such solution, and you can follow the [guide from the Moonlight docs][zerotier-guide].
+I recommend using [Tailscale][tailscale].

 After setting up the peer-to-peer VPN of your choice, download the [Moonlight][moonlight] client on another computer/device, and verify that streaming works.